bloom-housing/ui-seeds/README.md

 import "@bloom-housing/ui-seeds/src/global/app-css.scss"
 ```

-Now you can import individual Seeds components on the pages where you need to use them.
+Now you can import individual Seeds React components on the pages where you need to use them.

 ## Contributing